 - Work mixture until all dry bits of flour have been hydrated.
 This may take a while, but don't worry the ingredients will be integrated eventually.
 Knead the dough until smooth.

-- Allow the dough to rest: Wrap the dough in plastic and allow it to ferment at room temperature (75 F / 23 C) for at least 2 hours.
+- Allow the dough to rest: Wrap the dough in plastic and allow it to ferment at room temperature (75 F / 23 C) for at least 2 hours before using.

-- Cut and roll pasta: Cut and roll your pasta by hand or using a pasta machine.
+- Cut the pasta: Cut the pasta by hand or by using a machine (see step-by-step instructions in post).

 - Cook the pasta: Bring a large pot of salted water to a boil.
 Drop the pasta into the water while gently separating the strands.
 Cook the pasta for 60 to 90 seconds, this pasta cooks very quickly so make sure you watch for doneness.